-- 1 (a) Authorized; forms of relief available. - - 2 (1) If after a hearing on a petition, whether ex parte or - 3 otherwise, a magistrate finds that there is reasonable cause - 4 to believe that the respondent has committed an act specified - 5 in subsection (a), section four of this article, against the - 6 petitioner, the magistrate shall issue a temporary personal - 7 safety order to protect the petitioner. - 8 (2) The temporary personal safety order may include any - 9 or all of the following relief: - 10 (A) Order the respondent to refrain from committing or - 11 threatening to commit an act specified in subsection (a), - 12 section four of this article against the petitioner; - 13 (B) Order the respondent to refrain from contacting, - 14 attempting to contact or harassing the petitioner directly, - 15 indirectly or through third parties regardless of whether - 16 those third parties know of the order; - 17 (C) Order the respondent to refrain from entering the - 18 residence of the petitioner;
+- 1 (a) Authorized; forms of relief available. - - 2 (1) If after a hearing on a petition, whether ex parte or 3 otherwise, a magistrate finds that there is reasonable cause 4 to believe that the respondent has committed an act specified 5 in subsection (a), section four of this article, against the 6 petitioner, the magistrate shall issue a temporary personal 7 safety order to protect the petitioner. - 8 (2) The temporary personal safety order may include any9 or all of the following relief:

-- 19 (D) Order the respondent to remain away from the place - 20 of employment, school or residence of the petitioner; - 21 (E) Order the respondent not to visit, assault, molest or - 22 otherwise interfere with the petitioner and, if the petitioner - 23 is a child, the petitioner's siblings and minors residing in the - 24 household of the petitioner; - 25 (F) The court, in its discretion, may prohibit a respondent - 26 from possessing a firearm as defined in section seven, article - 27 seven, chapter sixty-one of this code if: - (i) A weapon was used or threatened to be used in the - 29 commission of the offense predicating the petitioning for the - 30 personal safety order; - 31 (ii) The respondent has violated any prior order as - 32 specified under this article; or - 33 (iii) The respondent has been convicted of an offense - 34 involving the use of a firearm; - 35 (G) Direct the respondent to participate in professionally - 36 supervised counseling or, if the parties are amenable, - 37 mediation; and - 38 (H) Order either party to pay filing fees and costs of a - 39 proceeding pursuant to section thirteen of this article.
+- 10 (A) Order the respondent to refrain from committing or 11 threatening to commit an act specified in subsection (a), 12 section four of this article against the petitioner: - 13 (B) Order the respondent to refrain from contacting, 14 attempting to contact or harassing the petitioner directly, 15 indirectly or through third parties regardless of whether 16 those third parties know of the order: - 17 (C) Order the respondent to refrain from entering the 18 residence of the petitioner: - 19 (D) Order the respondent to remain away from the place 20 of employment, school or residence of the petitioner: Pro-21 vided, That when the respondent is alleged to have commit-22 ted an act specified in subdivision (2), subsection (a), section 23 four of this article, the magistrate may not prohibit the 24 respondent from entering the respondent's place of employ-25 ment; - 26 (E) Order the respondent not to visit, assault, molest or 27 otherwise interfere with the petitioner and, if the petitioner 28 is a child, the petitioner's siblings and minors residing in the 29 household of the petitioner; - 30 (F) The court, in its discretion, may prohibit a respondent 31 from possessing a firearm as defined in section seven, article 32 seven, chapter sixty-one of this code if: - 33 (i) A weapon was used or threatened to be used in the 34 commission of the offense predicating the petitioning for the 35 personal safety order; - (ii) The respondent has violated any prior order asspecified under this article; or - 38 (iii) The respondent has been convicted of an offense 39 involving the use of a firearm; and - 40 (G) Order either party to pay filing fees and costs of a 41 proceeding pursuant to section thirteen of this article. - 42 (3) If the magistrate issues an order under this section, 43 the order shall contain only the relief necessary to protect 44 the petitioner.

-- 40 (3) If the magistrate issues an order under this section, - 41 the order shall contain only the relief necessary to protect - 42 the petitioner. - 43 (b) Immediate.
-The temporary personal safety order - 44 shall be immediately served on the respondent by law - 45 enforcement, or at the option of the petitioner, pursuant to - 46 rules promulgated pursuant to section fifteen of this article. - 47 (c) Length of effectiveness. - - 48 (1) The temporary personal safety order shall be effective - 49 for not more than thirty days after service of the order. - 50 (2) The magistrate may extend the temporary personal - 51 safety order as needed but not to exceed an additional thirty - 52 days and to effectuate service of the order where necessary - 53 to provide protection or for other good cause. - 54 (d) Final personal safety order hearing.
-The magistrate - 55 may proceed with a final personal safety order hearing - 56 instead of a temporary personal safety order hearing if: - 57 (1) (A) The respondent appears at the hearing; or - 58 (B) The court otherwise has personal jurisdiction over the - 59 respondent; and - 60 (2) The petitioner and the respondent expressly consent - 61 to waive the temporary personal safety order hearing.
+- 45 (b) Immediate.
+The temporary personal safety order 46 shall be immediately served on the respondent by law 47 enforcement, or at the option of the petitioner, pursuant to - 48 rules promulgated pursuant to section fifteen of this article. - 49 (c) Length of effectiveness. - - 50 (1) The temporary personal safety order shall be effective 51 for not more than ten days after service of the order. - 52 (2) The magistrate may extend the temporary personal 53 safety order to effectuate service of the order or for other 54 good cause.
+The failure to obtain service upon the respondent 55 does not constitute a basis to dismiss the petition. - (d) Final personal safety order hearing.
+The magistrate may proceed with a final personal safety order hearing instead of a temporary personal safety order hearing if: - 59 (1) (A) The respondent appears at the hearing; or - 60 (B) The court otherwise has personal jurisdiction over the 61 respondent; and - 62 (2) The petitioner and the respondent expressly consent 63 to waive the temporary personal safety order hearing.